Sonakshi Sinha: Breakthrough and success (2010–2014)

 Sinha's first film of 2013 was Vikramaditya Motwane's period romantic drama Lootera, placing her opposite Ranveer Singh.
 Despite receiving a lukewarm response at the box office, the film received positive reviews, with Sinha's portrayal of Pakhi, a Bengali girl who is dying of tuberculosis, receiving widespread acclaim from critics.
 Sarita Tanwar notes that "the star of the film is undoubtedly Sinha [who gives] a mature and refined performance.
 She lives the character body and soul."
 Raja Sen agrees, saying that "Sinha plays Pakhi beautifully, creating a character who is immaculately wide-eyed and possesses casual, yet unmistakable, grace.
 It is a performance that starts off dreamily soft and turns harder, and she does well-etched dialogue justice like few actresses can.
 There's a discernible vulnerability to Pakhi throughout the film, and Sinha brings out this fragility perfectly without ever overplaying it."
 She next appeared in Milan Luthria's crime romance film Once Upon a Time in Mumbai Dobaara! in which she was paired with Akshay Kumar again, as well as Imran Khan.
-The movie was a commercial disappointment and critic Mohar Basu labeled her "a chatterbox replete with idioticity which the director frames as naiveness."
-Sinha then appeared in Tigmanshu Dhulia's Bullett Raja opposite Saif Ali Khan, a box office flop.
+The movie was a commercial disappointment, and critic Mohar Basu labeled her "a chatterbox replete with idioticity which the director frames as naiveness."
+Sinha then appeared in Tigmanshu Dhulia's Bullett Raja opposite Saif Ali Khan, which was a box office flop.
 Her final release of the year was Prabhu Deva's R...
 Rajkumar opposite Shahid Kapoor.
-A moderate commercial success, the film and her performance received negative reviews.
+The film was commercial success, the film and her performance received mixed reviews.
 Taran Adarsh labeled her "repetitive" and noted that she needed to "reinvent herself."
+For the song Gandi Baat in R...
+Rajkumar, Sinha refused to wear a bikini while emerging from the pool of water out of comfort and respect.
+Instead, Sinha wore a saree for that sequence of the song.

-In 2014, after providing her voice for the voice of Jewel in the Hindi-dubbed Rio 2, Sinha was seen in A.R.
+In 2014, after providing the voice of Jewel in the Hindi-dubbed Rio 2, Sinha was seen in A.R.
 Murugadoss's action thriller Holiday: A Soldier Is Never Off Duty, a remake of the director's Tamil film Thuppakki.
 Starring opposite Akshay Kumar, Sinha appeared as a boxer.
 It received mixed-to-positive reviews from critics and emerged as a box office hit.
 Jyoti Sharma Bawa said of Sinha's portrayal: "Sonakshi has nothing to do much in the film and overacts in places.
 For an actor who has already proved her mettle in the acting department, this definitely is a downer."
 Sinha appeared in a music video with Yo Yo Honey Singh titled Superstar.
 In July, Sinha jointly bought a team in the World Kabaddi League.
 Her second release of 2014 was Prabhu Deva's Action Jackson, with Ajay Devgn and Yami Gautam.
 She made her Tamil cinema debut opposite Rajinikanth in KS Ravikumar's Lingaa, which was her final release of 2014.